Stories and Alibis

-Stories and Alibis is the debut studio album released by Matchbook Romance in 2003 on Epitaph Records.
+Stories and Alibis is the debut studio album by Matchbook Romance.
+The album was released in September 23, 2003 on Epitaph Records.

 Background

-Pre-production was held at Mets Studio Rehearsal in North Hollywood, California.
+Pre–production was held at Mets Studio Rehearsal in North Hollywood, California.
 Joe Barresi produced and engineered the album, while additional production was done on "The Greatest Fall" by Epitaph Records owner Brett Gurewitz.
 Pete Martinez acted as an assistant engineer and did additional editing at Sound City Studios in Los Angeles, California, while Jeff Moses was the assistant engineer at Larrabee East Studio in North Hollywood.
 John Naclerio recorded the vocals for "The Greatest Fall" at Nada Studios in New Windsor, New York.
 "Playing for Keeps", "Promise" and "She'll Never Understand" were mixed at Larrabee East by Barresi.
 Gene Grimaldi then mastered the album at Oasis Mastering.

 Track listing

 All songs written by Matchbook Romance, all lyrics written by Andrew Jordan.